 Air plants are perfect if you’re looking for something low-maintenance.
 South American in origin, they take water from the moisture in the air, making them ideally suited to the humidity and warmth of a wet room.

-They’re often sold on decorative bases, such as rocks or driftwood, adding a further touch of nature, and will look beautiful on a stylish piece of bathroom furniture.
+They’re often sold on decorative bases, such as rocks or driftwood, adding another touch of nature, and will look beautiful on a stylish piece of bathroom furniture.
 However, it’s also possible to buy them in sea urchin shells.

 Ferns